acbsp/bonafide.guru/en/contents.rst

 7. With a view towards achieving the aforementioned purposes, to publish and distribute periodicals, magazines, books and other writings.

-Srila Prabhupada wanted to see the International society of Krishna consciousness exactly like this, He wanted us to walk ONLY this way and make all these seven goals come true.
+|SP| wanted to see the International society for Krishna consciousness
+exactly like this, He wanted us to walk ONLY this way and make all these seven goals come true.
 If we are attentive to the development of our Krishna consciousness Movement we can easily recognize that far from all of these purposes are fulfilled for hundred